isomerpages/nlb-biblioasia/_jul-2009/In Search of the Child: Children’s Books Depicting World War II in Singapore.md

    “Unhappily I looked out of the window.
 ‘You’re lucky you<br>   can stay in today,’ Dini said.
 ‘It’s awful out.
 I wish I could<br>   stay up here with you.’
 But right after she said that she<br>   left — to go to school.
 I’d even go to school and like it, if I<br>        could get out.“ (p.
 47)

+The viewpoint is that of Annie the child, for whom the frustration of being cooped up overshadows the danger of discovery.
+It would appear that Johanna Reiss made a conscious decision to write her story for children, even as Rosalind Sharbanee Meyer chose to write hers for the general reader.

+#### **The Voice of the Child**

+To further illustrate this point, let’s briefly look at the books of Japanese-American writer, Yoshiko Uchida.
+During WWII, although she was an American citizen, Yoshiko Uchida was interned together with other Japanese-Americans because of their Japanese ancestry.
+She wrote about this experience in an autobiography entitled *Desert Exile: The Uprooting of a Japanese American Family* (1982), writing as an adult looking back upon her life, but in *The Invisible Thread* (1991), she writes for children, beginning with the time when she was a sixyear-old until the time she was incarcerated during WWII.
+Thus, Yoshiko Uchida chose to write about her experiences for two separate audiences, and tailored her stories accordingly.

+Similarly, in her fiction for children, the decision to speak through a child protagonist is clearly a conscious one.
+Although she was an adult when she was interned, in order to write for children about her experiences, she created the character of 11-year-old Yuki Sakane in *Journey to Topaz* (1971) and the follow-up book, *Journey Home* (1978).
+The story is told through the eyes of Yuki, the child protagonist.